simonmichael/hledger_site/src/index.md

 A transaction is a movement of money between accounts.
 So the amounts in a transaction must add up to zero.
-If you leave one amount blank, it will be calculated automatically.
+If you leave one amount blank, it will be calculated automatically ($-20 in this case).

 A positive amount means "added to this account", a negative amount means "removed from this account" ([debit and credit](https://plaintextaccounting.org/FAQ#where-are-debits-and-credits)).

 Here's the start of a journal, with comments.
-To follow along with these examples, you can save this as your journal file.
+To follow along with these examples, save this as your journal file.
-You can use a text editor,
-or you could run [hledger add](hledger.md#add) or [hledger web](hledger.md#web) and record these transactions interactively (no need to enter the comments).
+You can use a text editor; or you could run [hledger add](hledger.md#add) or [hledger web](hledger.md#web) and enter these transactions interactively (no need to enter the comments).

 ```journal